MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/inventor.md

 ## Export the 3D model

-Next, you need to export the model to a usable format.
-You need to adjust settings so the lowest-density model is exported.
+Next, you need to export the model to a usable format, adjusting settings so the lowest-density model is exported.

 1. In the **Save as type** box, select **OBJ files (*.obj)**.